elegant0328/elegant0328/README.md

-# Hi there, I'm Eric! 👋
+# Hi there, I'm Yingjie Zhao! 👋

 ## 👨‍💻 About Me
 - **Full-stack developer** with a passion for JavaScript, Vue.js, and modern web technologies.